100 Florida Trails®

 Map Links & Photos Galore

 Serving as part of the FL Coast-to-Coast Trail and St. Johns River-to-Sea Loop, when finished the Spring-to-Spring Trail will total about 30 miles.
-Currently, 22 miles are complete with two gaps remaining.
+Currently, 27 miles are complete with one gap remaining.
 Starting from Lake Monroe Park in DeBary, the trail runs north and then splits into two legs, continuing north through Orange City, Deland, Glenwood and DeLeon Springs, and running east through Enterprise and Deltona.
 Giving this scenic trail its name, it connects many springs and parks, including Lake Monroe Park, Gemini Springs Park, DeBary Hall Historic Site, and Green Springs Park (east leg), and Rob Sullivan Park, Blue Springs State Park, Lake Beresford Park, and DeLeon Springs State Park (north leg).
 (Detailed map and photos below.)

 Spring to Spring Trail Map